Have you heard about on-demand pay benefits, also called early wage access?

 In theory, it could…but that’s not usually what happens.

-Think about daily or on-demand pay like an ATM.
+Think about daily pay apps or on-demand pay like an ATM.
 Just because all your money is in your bank account, doesn’t mean you’re going to spend it all in one day, right?
 Some people with really bad spending habits might, but most people are going to have some sort of restraint.

 Instead, having the freedom to access wages any day can result in stronger financial wellness.
 Here’s why.

 Daily pay or on-demand pay from Rain gives people the option to develop stronger budgeting skills.
 When you’re only getting paid every other week (or even less often), it can be hard to visualize how long you need to make each paycheck last.
 You may forget to leave room for emergencies, or you may forget about a bill that only comes once per quarter.
 When you have instant access to your earned wages, budgeting is much less of a problem.